vyrjana/pyimpspec/documentation/high-level-functions.md

 ### **pyimpspec.parse_data**

 Parse experimental data and return a list of DataSet instances.
-One or more specific sheets can be specified by name when parsing spreadsheets (e.g. .xlsx or .ods) to only return DataSet instances for those sheets.
+One or more specific sheets can be specified by name when parsing spreadsheets (e.g., .xlsx or .ods) to only return DataSet instances for those sheets.
 If no sheets are specified, then all sheets will be processed and the data from successfully parsed sheets will be returned as DataSet instances.

 ```python